100 days money back

 Find the right pilot's watch for your needs

-Quartz watches work with an electronic pulse generator and are multifunctional watches.
+Quartz watches work with an electronic pulse sensor and are multifunctional watches.
 At the end of the 1920s, the starting signal was given for the electronic all-rounders.
-The first steps in chemistry and physics took place, paving the way for the later models of a quartz watch.
+The first development steps in chemistry and physics took place, which paved the way for the later models of a quartz watch.
 In the 1950's to 60's, Seiko became one of the pioneers among manufacturers and launched the first wristwatch with a quartz movement.
 A few years later, it developed into the mass market and Seiko and Citizen began to solve battery problems through alternative energy sources.
 There is a huge selection - find out what suits you in this article!

 Table of contents

-What distinguishes a quartz watch
+What makes a quartz watch stand out

-Many functions - What would you like to have?
+Many functions - What would you like?

 What to look for when buying a quartz watch

-quartz watches trends
+quartz watch trends

 HiddenGarantie